Leo-Lo/cfblo.github.io/_posts/2021-12-31-entanglement-polygamy-distill.md

-For anyone who is interested in learning more about these materials, I highly recommend checking out *Quantum Computation and Quantum Information* by Michael Nielson and Isaac Chuang (or sometimes affectionately refered to as Mike & Ike); it is very pedagogical on a lot of fascinating topics.
+Addendum: For anyone who is interested in learning more about these materials, I highly recommend checking out *Quantum Computation and Quantum Information* by Michael Nielson and Isaac Chuang (or sometimes affectionately refered to as Mike & Ike); it is very pedagogical on a lot of fascinating topics.